Eternal Fragrance Daphne

 A compact shrub, producing a profusion of light pink and white blooms in clusters, over many months; great for grouping or containers; deciduous in colder climates; needs light shade and well-drained soil; never move once established

 Eternal Fragrance Daphne has clusters of fragrant white tubular flowers with shell pink throats at the ends of the branches from late spring to early fall.
-It has dark green foliage which emerges light green in spring.
+It has dark green evergreen foliage which emerges light green in spring.
 The narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Eternal Fragrance Daphne is a multi-stemmed evergreen shrub with a mounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.